david-a-wheeler/spdx-tutorial/README.md

 The [SPDX license list](https://spdx.org/licenses/) has a much more complete list of SPDX license identifiers, and is occasionally updated with new ones.
 Not all licenses in the list are open source software (OSS) licenses, but the list does include the most popular OSS licenses.
 As of September 2015 the SPDX license list defines standard license identifiers for over 300 licenses.

 ## SPDX license expressions

 In some situations there isn't just one license, e.g., software might be offered with a choice between two or more licenses.
-SPDX version 2.0 added support for SPDX *license expressions*, which let you clearly express this when you need to.
+SPDX version 2.0, released in 2015, added support for SPDX *license expressions*, which let you clearly express choices when you need to.

 A SPDX license expression can be simple SPDX license identifier or a SPDX "user defined license reference" (aka LicenseRef).
 A LicenseRef can be used if a license isn't already defined by a standard SPDX license identifier.
 We won't go into *how* you do that in this tutorial... but it's good to know you *can* do it.

 SPDX license expressions also support a "+" suffix after a license identifier; the "+" means "this license or any later version".
 For example, you can express "GNU General Public License (GPL) version 2.0 or later" using the SPDX license expression "GPL-2.0+".

 You can also use three different operators to combine license expressions to create other license expressions:

 * "OR": Recipients can choose between two or more licenses.
   For example, "(LGPL-2.1 OR MIT OR BSD-3-Clause)" means recipients can choose between any of those three licenses.